 To truly learn how powerful alignment can be, or the lack thereof can be, one needs to experience it.
 The reason for this is that a key element of alignment is that it hinges on collaboration and communication.

-In Inchainge’s business game simulations, participants form a management team.
+In Inchainge’s business simulation games, participants form a management team.
 Each participant heads a department, e.g. sales, finance, or supply chain.
 In order to be successful, the team needs to put a strategy in place.
 Subsequently, the team needs to derive departmental decisions from it.
 That is how they can take care of being vertically aligned.
 At the same time, the team needs to be mindful of trade-offs that exist within and between their departments.
-Sometimes suboptimal decisions in one or more department lead to a better overall team result, which signals horizontal alignment.
+Sometimes suboptimal decisions in one or more departments lead to a better overall team result, which signals horizontal alignment.

 Last but not least, business outcomes are measured and followed by KPIs.
 These KPIs can be selected by the team members.
-Some KPIs are reflecting the performance of one department, hence put a focus on one’s own department only.
-Other KPIs demonstrate the performance of multiple departments, or even the whole team.
-In this way, they further alignment.
+Some KPIs reflect the performance of one department, hence putting a focus on one’s own department only.
+Other KPIs demonstrate the performance of multiple departments or even the whole team.
+In this way, they further align.

 Becoming aligned is something that one person cannot do on his or her own.
-It happens with colleagues, between departments and so on.
-Reading a book about it or attend a lecture will simply not suffice.
+It happens with colleagues, between departments, and so on.
+Reading a book about it or attending a lecture will simply not suffice.
 Experiential learning cannot be missed while learning about alignment.

-Now you know everything about alignment and how Inchainge’s business simulation games can provide you a way to experience and learn about alignment.
+Now you know everything about alignment and how Inchainge’s business simulation games can provide you with a way to experience and learn about alignment.
 Do you want to experience alignment by participating in the business simulation games of Inchainge?
 Have a look at our business games page for more information.